 Artist Paint Pots

-If you don’t mind a bit of a walk and a steep climb, this basin is very worth a visit.
+If you don’t mind a bit of a walk and a steep climb, this basin is worth a visit.
+However, if you have only two days in the park, you might choose to pass it by.
 Along with vivid colors and many hot springs, you will experience the thickest, “bloopiest” mud pots on the Lower Loop Road.
 There is also a beautiful view from the top of the hill.

 Norris Geyser Basin

 An other-worldly place, this basin isn’t for non-hikers.
 If you have the energy, though, be sure to walk at least part of this 3-hour walk just to take in the smells.
-It is the largest and most active geyser basin in the park perhaps because three fault lines run beneath it!
+It is the hottest and most active geyser basin in the park - perhaps because three fault lines run beneath it!
+With two days in the park, walk Porcelain Basin one day and Back Basin the other day.
+Norris's Back Basin is home to the tallest, active geyser in the world - Steamboat Geyser!

 Grand Canyon of the Yellowstone

-With so many viewpoints, you can visit some on the South Loop drive and some on the North Loop drive.
+With so many viewpoints, you can visit some on the South Loop and some on the North Loop drive.
 On the South Rim, be sure to visit Artist Point for a view of the canyon and Lower Falls of the Yellowstone and Uncle Tom's Point for a view of the Upper Falls of the Yellowstone.
 On the North Rim Drive, Lookout Point has a closer view of the Lower Falls of the Yellowstone, Grand View has a spectacular view of the canyon, and Inspiration Point has a view that's not for anyone with a fear of heights!
 The Canyon Visitor Education Center is also worth a visit at Canyon Village.

 What is believed to have once been the bottom of a lake, Hayden Valley is a great place to stop, turn off your car, and look through binoculars for wildlife.
 Bison, elk, coyotes, wolves, and even bears can be spotted here.